InfiniSynapse Complete Guide

 Inside each category sit specific methods like regression, clustering, cohort analysis, time-series forecasting, and sentiment analysis.

-This four-part framework is the foundation of every serious analytics curriculum, and it is the map you should keep in your head when planning any analysis.
-The rest of this guide walks through each category in detail, the specific methods that live inside them, and how AI-powered tools are changing the way analysts execute these techniques in 2026.
+This four-part framework — the backbone of data analysis techniques in most curricula — is the map you should keep when planning any analysis.
+Aligns with the taxonomy summarized in the Gartner analytics glossary and the broader Wikipedia Analytics overview.
+The rest of this guide walks through each category, the methods inside them, and how AI changes how analysts execute data analysis techniques in 2026.

 Before and after: how the workflow changed